 The Red Panda is also known as the ‘Lesser PandaWah Cat Bear’, or ‘Firefox’.
 The reference to being called a ‘Wah’ is because of its distinctive cry.
 Red Pandas are most closely related to the racoon and are now in a family (Ailuridea) of their own.
 Most can be found in the temperate forests of the Himalayas and some high mountain areas of China and Myanmar (Burma).

 The sub-family of Red Pandas is divided into two sub-species:

 Ailurus fulgens styani, which are native to northern Myanmar and south-central China

 Ailurus fulgens fulgens, which is native to Nepal, Tibet, Bhutan and the Indian states of Assam and Sikkim.
-Ailurus fulgens: Latin: ‘fire-coloured cat’.
+Ailurus fulgens: Latin: ‘fire-colored cat’.